Fried Padrones Peppers - Spain's Deliciously Dangerous Divas

 Padrones are small green peppers, native to Spain, but occasionally available in American farmer's markets.
-The season is very short, and in just a few weeks they disappear, like some mysterious, charismatic tourist leaving just as things are heating up.
-They tell you they'll see you next year, but that doesn't help the melancholy as you mope over to the jalapeños.
+The season is short, and in just a few weeks they disappear, like some mysterious, charismatic visitor, leaving just as things are heating up.
+They tell you they'll see you next year, but that doesn't help the melancholy as you mope over to the jalapenos.

 As you'll see in the video, a simple preparation is recommended.
 A quick sizzle in hot olive oil, and a few flakes of "Fleur de Sel" sea salt is all that's needed with this late summer treat.
 Too many ingredients, and the flavor will not be fully enjoyed.
 Think about it, in the movie, should Penélope Cruz be in a 3-piece suit, or a simple cotton sundress?
 Enjoy!